 Diversity, equity, and inclusion (DE&I) has become vital for organizations.
-Whether you’ve scoped out the market and realized the need for DE&I or discovered a lack of internal representation, it’s time to help your organization become more diverse, equitable, and inclusive.
-Additionally, with well-defined DE&I goals, you can propel impactful change within your company, cultivating higher levels of trust, engagement, and performance.
+Whether you’ve scoped out the market and realized the need for DE&I or discovered limited internal representation, DE&I goals can help your organization become more diverse, equitable, and inclusive.
+With well-defined DE&I goals, you can propel impactful change within your company, cultivating higher levels of trust, engagement, and performance.

-In this article, we'll dive into DE&I goals, discussing how you can set them up and tackle them appropriately at every step of the way.
+In this article, we'll dive into DE&I goals, discussing how you can set and tackle them appropriately at every step of the way.

 What are DE&I goals?